pytools4dart/pytools4dart/README.md

 pytools4dart: Python API to DART Radiative Transfer Simulator. https://gitlab.com/pytools4dart/pytools4dart.

-## Authors

-- Florian de Boissieu <fdeboiss@gmail.com>
-- Eric Chraibi <eric.chraibi@irstea.fr>
-- Claudia Lavalley <claudia.lavalley@irstea.fr>
-- Jean-Baptiste Féret <jean-baptiste.feret@irstea.fr>

-## License

-*pytools4dart* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>

 ## Acknowledgments

 The development was partially supported by CNES TOSCA program for Hypertropik project,